Heidi Thorne is an author and business speaker with over 25 years of experience in sales, marketing, advertising, and

 - Electronic message sign or board

 It can be thought of as being similar to a digital photo that is made up of pixels.
 However, on an electronic billboard, pixels are LED bulbs.
-Unlike a digital photo, the resolution is not determined by how many pixels the board uses, but how close together the pixels are.
-The closer together they are the more realistic the image that can be produced.
+Unlike a digital photo, the resolution is not determined by how many pixels the board uses, but by how close together the pixels are.
+The closer together they are, the more realistic the image that can be produced.

 Though typically used outdoors for advertising, some electronic billboard equipment can also be used indoors for retail, restaurants, trade shows, entertainment, and sporting events.
 Other uses, both indoors and out, can include traffic alerts, directional signs, and safety information (such as in construction zones).